bm-synth/DeepSpeed/docs/code-docs/source/zero3.rst

 If you are new to DeepSpeed, check out our `Getting Started <https://www.deepspeed.ai/getting-started/>`_ page.

-Once you are training with DeepSpeed, enabling ZeRO-3 offload is as simple as enabling it in your DeepSpeed configuration!
+Once you are training with DeepSpeed, enabling ZeRO-3 Offload is as simple as enabling it in your DeepSpeed configuration!
 Below are a few examples of ZeRO-3 configurations.
 Please see our `config guide <https://www.deepspeed.ai/docs/config-json/#zero-optimizations-for-fp16-training>`_ for a complete list of options for configuration and performance tuning.

 .. note::
-        ZeRO-Infinity and ZeRO-Offload work best with our heavily optimized :class:`deepspeed.ops.adam.DeepSpeedCPUAdam` optimizer.
+        ZeRO-3 Offload works best with our heavily optimized :class:`deepspeed.ops.adam.DeepSpeedCPUAdam` optimizer.
 We recommend using
         our `optimizer config <https://www.deepspeed.ai/docs/config-json/#optimizer-parameters>`_
         to instruct :meth:`deepspeed.initialize` to build the optimizer for you.